harman00749/Expense-Tracker/README.md

-Expense Tracker
+Cash Flow Tracker

-A simple and modern expense tracker built with HTML, CSS, and JavaScript.
+A simple and modern cash flow tracker built with HTML, CSS, and JavaScript.

 Features